Kidney Cancer: Overview

 If you have a family history of kidney cancer or other disorders linked to the disease, you may want to think about genetic testing and kidney cancer screening.

-If genetic tests show a risk for kidney cancer, your healthcare provider may advise you get screened often for kidney cancer.
+If genetic tests show a risk for kidney cancer, your healthcare provider may advise you to get screened often for kidney cancer.
 There are no standard guidelines for how often you should be screened if you are at increased risk.
 Your healthcare provider will advise a screening schedule based on your overall health and risk factors.

 What are the symptoms of kidney cancer?